 On certain projects, we rely on suppliers to obtain the necessary materials and subcontractors to perform portions of our services.
 We also rely on equipment manufacturers to provide us with the equipment required to conduct our operations.
 Although we are not dependent on any single supplier, subcontractor or equipment manufacturer, any substantial limitation on the availability of required suppliers, subcontractors or equipment manufacturers could negatively impact our operations.
 The risk of a lack of available suppliers, subcontractors or equipment manufacturers may be heightened as a result of market and economic conditions.
 We may experience difficulties in acquiring equipment or materials due to supply chain interruptions, including as a result of natural disasters, weather, labor disputes, pandemic outbreak of disease, fire or explosions and power outages.
 To the extent we cannot engage subcontractors or acquire equipment or materials, we could experience losses in the performance of our operations.
-If our subcontractors fail to perform their contractual obligations as a result of financial or other difficulties, or if our subcontractors fail to perform their contractual obligations as a result of financial or other difficulties, or if our subcontractors fail to make up such shortfall and we may suffer damage to our reputation.
+Successful completion of our contracts may depend on whether our subcontractors successfully fulfill their contractual obligations.
+If our subcontractors fail to perform their contractual obligations as a result of financial or other difficulties, or if our subcontractors fail to meet the expected completion dates or quality standards, we may be required to incur additional costs or provide additional services in order to make up such shortfall and we may suffer damage to our reputation.